 So right off the bat, I want to let you know I pretty much copied this recipe for Spicy Lamb & Feta Skewers from BBC Good Food and adapted it only very slightly.
 And that means that their spicy really isn’t all that spicy.
 No offense, Britain!
 So don’t be afraid of the spice in these little koftas or kebabs.
 I wouldn’t even hesitate to serve these to littles, especially if you have some of my Tzatziki sauce on the side.
 If you’re like me and like a little heat, just up the spice level a bit.

 Actually, these probably aren’t even Greek, as suggested by the recipe.
 And by that, I’m referring to the Harissa in the recipe.
 Whadda I know – maybe there’s a Greek version of Harissa?
 Anyway, if you can’t get ahold of Harissa, there are a couple of options.
-You can substitute and Chili Garlic Paste (I did this the second time I made them) or make your own Harissa.
-It just so happens my friend, Elaine, makes lots of Harissa and has a couple of recipe at her site, Foodbod.
-I’d suggest this one from her post More Harissa Fun.
+You can substitute Chili Garlic Paste (I did this the second time I made them) or make your own Harissa.
+It just so happens my friend, Elaine, makes lots of Harissa and has a couple of recipes at her site, Foodbod.
+I’d suggest this one from her post, More Harissa Fun.
 I’ve made it before and it’s super delish.
 Much better than MY old recipe!
 You can use just about any kind of hot peppers you have available.
 Using common sense, of course!

 And my third confession?
 My Beef & Feta Skewers aren’t made with lamb as per the original recipe.
 If you have ground or minced lamb, go for it.
 I not only don’t know where I’d get any (except for mincing it up myself in my food processor) but lamb is pricey where I live!
 And hard to find, as in it’s not always available at a regular old grocery store.
 Which is a little strange because here in the Midwest I’m always driving by pastoral farm settings with all the little lambies grazing & frolicking in green fields.
-Guys, there’s a first- I don’t think I’ve ever used the work frolicking on my blog before.
+Guys, there’s a first – I don’t think I’ve ever used the work frolicking on my blog before.
 And rarely in real life, lol!
 No worries about the lamb, though – these Spicy Beef & Feta Skewers are scrumptious.

 Making Spicy Beef & Feta Skewers: